JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Discussion

 We observe an apparent NIRCam long wavelength excess in some parts of Sgr B2 DS associated with early stages of star formation.
-Figure \ref{fig:YSO_cand} shows the F480M excess next to SiO outflows in two locations in Sgr B2 DS.
-The locations of the two cutouts within the cloud are shown in Figure \ref{fig:HII_cand} as white dotted squares.
+Figure \ref{fig:YSO_cand} shows the F480M excess \rrr{in red} next to SiO outflows in \rrr{three} locations in Sgr B2 DS \rr{with the most apparent association between ALMA and JWST observations}.
+The locations of the \rrr{three} cutouts within the cloud are shown in Figure \ref{fig:HII_cand_asymmetry} as white dotted \rrr{rectangles}.
 Based on the close spatial association with regions with known outflows and YSOs we assume that this emission is the product of the active star formation.
-Considering the linearity of the features, we hypothesize that NIRCam emission is coming from the hot dust around the outflow cavities.
+Considering the linearity of the \rrr{extended} features, we hypothesize that NIRCam emission is coming from the hot dust around the outflow cavities. \rr{Alternatively, the F480M excess could be attributed to CO bandhead emission from the outflow \citep{Ray2023, Hodapp2026}.}

-Similar objects with F480M excess, usually unresolved, are found throughout the cloud, but they are not distributed uniformly.
-Some of these sources are present in locations with no known star-forming activities.
-One explanation is that as the YSOs evolve, they move outwards within the cloud in a manner reminiscent of the observed distribution of YSOs in Orion.
+\rr{Just over a dozen} similar objects with F480M excess, usually unresolved, are found throughout the cloud, but they are not distributed uniformly.
+Some of these sources are present in locations with no known star-forming activities \rr{based on radio observations}.
+One explanation is that as the YSOs evolve \rr{and become undetectable at mm wavelengths}, they move outwards within the cloud in a manner reminiscent of the observed distribution of YSOs in Orion \citep{Grossschedl2019}.
 Alternatively, it is possible that these (some or all) are very reddened stars.
-NIRCam and MIRI SED fitting will distinguish between the two scenarios.